 I’d love to make you talk through my eyes.

 Notes end, the end of the octave, the octave generation, the octave decade, the octave of generation ends and a new one begins.

 People must ask, can this be thought of as a work of art.
-Name Grosz, Delacroix, Goya, any artist who ever painted war as an atrocity and not something to glamorize, make heroes of the victors etc. At the top of the pile, a silk screen of the bomb.
-Have it sitting in a make up room putting on lipstick, eye shadow.
-It’s reflection in the mirror.
+Name Grosz, Delacroix, Goya, any artist whoever painted war as an atrocity and not something to glamorize, make heroes of the victors etc. At the top of the pile, a silk-screen of the bomb.
+Have it sitting in a make-up room putting on lipstick, eye shadow.
+Its reflection in the mirror.
 It’s a drag artist; a woman goes for an abortion.
 The bomb has mysteriously taken the place of her womb; it is not an exploding bomb but a frozen one, frozen in time, in the freezer.
 It is the prodigal child come to take the place of a city’s future generations.
 It is the child that Herod tried to find and kill by killing all children under a certain age.
 It is crucified or killed but rises from the dead; resurrection.
 Let it become the insignia for cornflakes and tins of beans.
 Let there be a comic book for children where the hero is the bomb and like all heroes, always wins in the end.
 Let its image become as common as this, like a plague, a black armband, and an image sown onto the jackets of Japanese people.
-A desperate Japanese man scrambles about trying to fill in every blank space he can find with beauty but always a silent noise and darkness fills it first.
-I am in the center of holocaust, in a vacuum; all around me on every horizon that circles me is darkness with a strip of bright white light all around the compass.
-Above me there is no sky, only a void, nothingness, sleep.
+A desperate Japanese man scrambles about trying to fill in every blank space he can find with beauty but always a silent noise and darkness fill’s it first.
+I am in the centre of the holocaust, in a vacuum; all around me on every horizon that circles me is darkness with a strip of bright white light all around the compass.
+Above me, there is no sky, only a void, nothingness, sleep.

 Paintings as fresh as the morning’s milk

 The whitewashed walls hit with sunlight

 Milk as fresh as a new painting